 Naive OLS estimates of the effects of New Deal relief on longevity from equations (1) and (2) might be biased for several reasons.
 First, there might be omitted variables related to crisis severity.
 Although we control for the severity of the Great Depression, this severity might be poorly measured.
 For example, there might be relevant variables that we can't observe, such as a change in personal income or individual wages, which we cannot include in our computation of the severity index.
 Second, different sources of measurement error can be related to both New Deal relief spending and crisis severity, leading to attenuation bias.
-Available data on New Deal spending provides information on funds from the federal government to counties but, for example, there could be missing transfers if there are inolder ages.
-Then, we group older cohorts by groups of 10. dependently funded programs at the city or individual levels.
+Available data on New Deal spending provides information on funds from the federal government to counties but, for example, there could be missing transfers if there are independently funded programs at the city or individual levels.
 Finally, there could also be error from assuming that people suffering the recession and received relief in their county of residence in 1930.
 We separate movers from stayers in our robustness checks.26